-- a.
-Apply first coat to all bead and trim and properly feather out from ground to plane of surface.
+- Apply first coat to all bead and trim and properly feather out from ground to plane of surface.
 Compound must thoroughly dry prior to application of second coat (exception: SHEETROCK Brand Setting-Type [DURABOND] and Lightweight Setting-Type [EASY SAND] Joint Compounds need only have hardened prior to application of next coat.) - b.
 Apply second coat in same manner as first coat, extending compound slightly beyond face of panel.
-Compound must be thoroughly dry prior to application of finish coat (exception: Setting-Type joint compounds need only have hardened prior to application of next coat.) - c.
-Apply finish coat to all bead and trim, extending compound slightly beyond the second coat and properly feathering from ground to plane or surface (exception: Only two coats of SHEETROCK Brand Setting-Type [DURABOND] or Lightweight Setting-Type [EASY SAND] Joint Compound or SHEETROCK Brand Lightweight All Purpose Joint Compound Ready Mixed [PLUS 3] are needed.)
+Compound must be thoroughly dry prior to application of finish coat (exception: Setting-Type joint compounds need only have hardened prior to application of next coat.) - Apply finish coat to all bead and trim, extending compound slightly beyond the second coat and properly feathering from ground to plane or surface (exception: Only two coats of SHEETROCK Brand Setting-Type [DURABOND] or Lightweight Setting-Type [EASY SAND] Joint Compound or SHEETROCK Brand Lightweight All Purpose Joint Compound Ready Mixed [PLUS 3] are needed.)
 When dry, sand finish as necessary to provide a flat smooth surface ready for decoration.
-When sanding, take care not to roughen face paper. - Note1: Gypsum board to be installed behind all tubs and shower units which results in double gypsum board on some bathroom walls.
-See bathroom drawing sheet. - Note 2: Fire rated gypsum board ceiling in concealed spaces.
-IE: Under acoustic tile ceiling in corridors tape to be set in compound and several coats of compound applied over tape, no exposed tape will be accepted.

-H. Ceiling suspension system:

-Space hangers not over 48 in. o.c. in direction of main runner channels, and within 6 in. of ends of main runner runs and of boundary walls, structural steel, partitions, and similar interruptions of ceiling continuity.
+When sanding, take care not to roughen face paper. - Note 1: Fire rated gypsum board ceiling in concealed spaces.
+IE: Under acoustic tile ceiling in corridors tape to be set in compound and several coats of compound applied over tape, no exposed tape will be accepted. - H. Ceiling suspension system: - Space hangers not over 48 in. o.c. in direction of main runner channels, and within 6 in. of ends of main runner runs and of boundary walls, structural steel, partitions, and similar interruptions of ceiling continuity.
 Install additional hangers at ends of each suspension member and at ceiling equipment not separately suspended, 6 in. from vertical surfaces.
 Do not splay wires more than 5 in. in a 4 ft. vertical drop.
-Wrap wire a minimum of three times horizontally, turning ends upward.

-- 2. Attach hangers directly to ceiling structure, or to supplementary framing members supplied and installed under this section.
+Wrap wire a minimum of three times horizontally, turning ends upward. - 2.
+Attach hangers directly to ceiling structure, or to supplementary framing members supplied and installed under this section.
 Hangers may not be suspended from mechanical or electrical equipment such as ductwork, conduit or piping. - 3.
 Install 1-1/2 in. main runner channels spaced not over 48 in. o.c. within 6 in. of wall.
 Position channels for proper ceiling height, level and secure, with hanger wire saddletied along channel.
 Provide 1 in. clearance between runners and abutting walls and partitions.
 At channel splices, interlock flanges, overlap ends 12 in., and secure each end with double-strand 18 ga. tie wire. - 4.
 Erect 3⁄4 in. metal furring channels at right angles to main runner channels or main support members.
 Space furring not over 16 in. o.c., and within 6 in. of wall.
+Provide

-Provide 1 in. clearance between furring ends and abutting walls and partitions.
+1 in. clearance between furring ends and abutting walls and partitions.
 Secure furring to carrying channels with clips or saddle-tie to supports with double strand 18 ga. tie wire.
-At splices, next furring channels at least 8 double-strand 18 ga. tie wire. - 5.
-At openings interrupting main or furring channels, install additional cross-reinforcing as required, to restore lateral stability of ceiling framing system. - 6.
+At splices, next furring channels at least 8 double-strand 18 ga. tie wire.

+- 5. At openings interrupting main or furring channels, install additional cross-reinforcing as required, to restore lateral stability of ceiling framing system. - 6.
 Finished installations shall be level to within 1⁄4 in. in 10 ft. - 3.3 ON SURFACES TO BE PAINTED: tape and cement all joints and screw locations with three coats of compound, then sand to smooth finish, acceptable to paint. - 3.4 DURING WORK PROGRESS, remove all excess materials and debris resulting from operations, which may disrupt the work of other trades and after completion leave the premises broom clean.